oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 deployment.apps/fault-injector created
 ```

-For testing purposes we'll run an ingress, normally you wouldn't need to do this, but I want to show that the service does indeed return 504 errors
+For testing purposes we'll run an ingress, normally you wouldn't need to do this, but I want to show you that the fault injector service does indeed return 504 errors

 - In the OCI Cloud shell type
   - `kubectl apply -f fault-injector-ingress.yaml`